CristopherErazo/devtools_scicomp_project_2025/README.md

     ```bash
     pip install -r requirements.txt
     ```
 3. Precompile the `numba` module.
-This creates a `.so` file that containes the precompiled version of the `numba` functions and can be called as a module:

     ```bash
     python src/spin_sampler/compile_gibbs.py
     ```
+    This creates a file (`.so` in linux or `.pyd` in Windows) that contains the precompiled version of the `numba` functions and can be called as a module.
+If running on Windows you might need to install [MSVC Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first, selecting *Desktop development with C++* during installation.

 4. Install the package:
     ```bash